Patilmanav/face-vault/API.md

-# FaceVault API Documentation
+# FaceVault API Documentation (Protected API Version)

-This document provides a comprehensive overview of all API endpoints in the FaceVault application.
+This document provides a comprehensive overview of all **protected** API endpoints in the FaceVault application.
+These endpoints require user authentication via a JWT token.

 ## Table of Contents